 How long do you think it will take?

 For a fit and active person to walk the course at a continuous brisk pace it will take about 4.5 to 5 hours.
 For someone with a moderate fitness level and/or stopping for breaks along the way it could take 6 - 8 hours.
 Each Village will have a map showing where you are and the distance to the next Village.
-Distances will also be noted in the Event Passport.
+Distances will also be noted in the Event Guide.
 If you are attempting to complete the entire course, we strongly recommend that you start prior to 11am in order to finish before the 4.30pm course and Village closure.

 What should I bring with me on the day?

-You MUST bring the "PDF Ticket Print Out" (emailed to you) or your Smart Phone Ticket (sent via SMS if selected) that you will have received upon registering in order to receive your Event Passport and wristband, and therefore access the free event buses.
+You MUST bring the "PDF Ticket Print Out" (emailed to you) or your Smart Phone Ticket (sent via SMS if selected) that you will have received upon registering in order to receive your Event Guide and wristband, and therefore access the free event buses.
 We also recommend that you bring a hat, sunscreen, and wet weather gear if it is likely to rain.
 Bring plenty of water and wear appropriate clothing, including footwear, to participate in the walk.

 Yes, dogs are welcome on the day, but must remain on a leash at all times, and please clean up any mess they make.
 Please note that dogs will not be permitted on the event buses.